 Spring is in Bloom at Keukenhof in Holland

-By the way, we will be ready to begin taking reservations for fall bulbs in mid-May.
-The new and unusual varieties always sell out early, so we encourage you to have us set yours aside.
-There’s no charge until your bulbs are shipped next fall.
+It may seem early to be ordering bulbs for fall planting, but we are already accepting pre-orders.
+Certain varieties of tulips always sell out early, so it’s best to have us set yours aside.
+There’s no charge to you until your bulbs are shipped at the proper planting time next fall.

-Wherever you are this spring, I hope it’s looking colorful!
+Wherever you are this spring, we hope it’s looking colorful!